Tariq Ramadan: Life and career

 until August 2009 when both the City of Rotterdam and Erasmus University dismissed him from his positions as "integration adviser" and professor, stating that the program he hosted on Iran's Press TV, Islam & Life, was "irreconcilable" with his duties in Rotterdam.
 Ramadan described this move as 'Islamophobic' and 'politically charged'.
-The Court of Rotterdam District ruled in 2012 in a civil law case that the Erasmus University acted "careless" by dismissing Ramadan on short notice.
+In 2012 the Court of Rotterdam District ruled in a civil law case that the Erasmus University acted "carelessly" by dismissing Ramadan at short notice.
 The dismissal by the municipality of Rotterdam, however, was not careless according to the Court.

 Beginning September 2009, Ramadan was appointed to the chair in Contemporary Islamic Studies at Oxford University.

 Ramadan established the Mouvement des Musulmans Suisses (Movement of Swiss Muslims), which engages in various interfaith seminars.
 He is an advisor to the EU on religious issues and was sought for advice by the EU on a commission on "Islam and Secularism".
 In September 2005 he was invited to join a task force by the government of the United Kingdom.
 He is also the founder and President of the European Muslim Network, a Brussels-based think-tank that gathers European Muslim intellectuals and activists.

 As of 2009, Tariq Ramadan was persona non grata in Tunisia, Egypt, Saudi Arabia, Libya, and Syria, which he has said is because of his criticism of their "undemocratic regimes".
 He is also considered persona non grata in Israel.